 However, if you like to play some dropped tuning riffs regularly, 7 string guitar is useful.

-2. Do You Have Small Hands And Arms?
+2. Do You Have Too Small Hands for 7 String Guitar?

 7 string guitars have bigger and longer necks.
 That’s obvious, because they have an extra string.